The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me in Vermont, US

 Offers Telehealth

-Lisa Baker is a Neurologist in Burlington, Vermont.
+Lisa Baker is a Neurologist practicing medicine in Burlington, Vermont.
 Dr. Baker is rated as an Experienced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-Her top areas of expertise are Parkinson's Disease, Movement Disorders, Primary Orthostatic Tremor, and Chorea.
+She is also highly rated in 12 other conditions, according to our data.
+Her clinical expertise encompasses Parkinson's Disease, Movement Disorders, Primary Orthostatic Tremor, and Chorea.

 Experienced in Opsoclonus-Myoclonus Syndrome